top of page

 USPS does not send random delivery problem texts with clickable links unless you explicitly signed up for tracking alerts.
 Even then, they do not ask for payment or sensitive information via text.

-Urgent threats
+Urgent Threats

 Messages saying “final notice,” “package returned in 3 days,” or “act now” are designed to make you panic and click.

-Requests for payment or personal data
+Requests for Payment or Personal Data

 USPS will never ask for credit card details, passwords, or identity verification via text message.